A Blueprint for Effective Dynamics 365 CRM Project Leadership

 One-off training sessions are inadequate as people cannot instantly become proficient users.

-Develop role-based training blueprints that include follow-up courses to support continued learning.
+Develop role-based training that includes follow-up courses to support continued learning.
 Allocate dedicated time for uninterrupted training and provide ample advance notice.

 Mandate Management Usage and Data-Driven Meetings

-When leaders use CRM actively, it accelerates organisation-wide adoption.
+When leaders actively use Dynamics 365, it accelerates organisation-wide adoption.

 For example, service teams can track case volumes, response times, and productivity.
 Publicise recent achievements to reinforce benefits and instil confidence in the technology and your data.